 - Application Deadline: July 31, 2018

-- Course Level: The studentships are available to pursue master’s degree programme at the University of Cape Town.
+- Course Level: Scholarships are available to pursue master’s degree programme at the University of Cape Town.

-- Study Subject: The studentships are awarded for Masters Public Health, Community Eye Health program.
+- Study Subject: Scholarships are awarded for Masters Public Health, Community Eye Health program.

-- Award: Scholarships will cover course fees, travel costs, and accommodation costs.
+- Scholarship Award: Scholarships will cover course fees, travel costs, and accommodation costs.